 It provides a range of information regarding assessment, intervention and planning models necessary to Aboriginal social work.
 The uniqueness of this program is that the training is placed within the context of the First Nations and Aboriginal Child and Family Service Agency, Aboriginal Communities, and Aboriginal culture.

-Voluntary Services covers weeks 1-5 of the Aboriginal Social Work Training Program.
-The topics that will be covered during this time include Culture and Identity Development, Residential School, Self-Care, Preventative Measures, Family Violence, Child Development, Separation and Placement, Family Home Care and many more important and valuable topics.
+Voluntary Services covers weeks 1-4 of the Aboriginal Social Work Training Program.
+The topics that will be covered during this time include Identity Development, Residential School, Self-Care, Preventative Measures, Family Violence, Child Development, Separation and Placement, Family Home Care and many more important and valuable topics.

 For more information regarding this training please contact our Programs Coordinator: